Art coaching Online Community

 Art studio and Think Tank

-At the start of our coaching, her main challenge is to juggle between projects – to make art while finishing her master’s degree, working on her animation studio (Studio Gallio) and working as one of the founders of the Ambaradan Think Tank.
-Making art for her means exploration and interrogation, a process that requires extensive research.
-Esra’s website has a clear description of each project with a monthly newsletter.
+At the start of our coaching, her main challenge is to juggle between projects – to make art while finishing her master’s degree, working on her animation studio (Studio Gallio), and working as one of the founders of the Ambaradan Think Tank.
+Making art for her means exploration and interrogation, which requires extensive research.
+Esra’s website clearly describes each project with a monthly newsletter.

 We have known Manomatic for over 6 years and witnessed his rise to fame.
 Today he is one of the most recognized street artists in Spain with a unique art style and technique.
 His large murals have wowed passersby and made a buzz on social media.
 Because of his success, we felt the urge to share our coaching method with more artists.

 His main challenge was to adapt his mural paintings techniques to smaller formats on canvas while maintaining his style and speed.
 Spray techniques are great for large formats but they are not for details on canvas.
 Another challenge is the language.
 Born and raised in Spain, he isn’t native to English.
 It’s a disadvantage when it comes to communicating his art to the world.

 Manomatic launched his dual-lingual communication online – in Spanish, his artist website for large murals typically commissioned by city halls and institutions, and in English, his digital portfolio and critical thinking.
 His website reached #1 on Google ranking for “Identity art” and his art became a reference on this subject.
 You can see the article at this link.